BotoX/xiaomi-m365-compatible-bms/README.md

 ## The caveat
 The BMS uses an ATMega328p MCU without an external crystal and thus has to use the internal 8 MHz resonator.
 However at 8 MHz the hardware UART will not function at 115200 baud, which is the baudrate the M365 controller expects.
-The frequency of the internal resonator can be adjusted using OSCCAL to still make this work.
+The frequency of the internal resonator can be calibrated (manually with an oscilloscope or logic analyzer) using OSCCAL to still make this work.
-However this has to be done on an individual basis, finding the value can be done in a few minutes with a serial UART dongle, a logic analyzer and [this script](https://codebender.cc/sketch:186647#OSCCAL.ino).
-If you don't have a logic analyzer or oscilloscope you might still get lucky and the default value will work for you, or you will have to try a few different values (like 150, 155, 160, 165) to find the correct one for your MCU.

-If you know a better solution for this problem then please do tell me.
-As far as I'm aware software serial can't fix this issue either.
-Telling the manufacturer to add a crystal would be a great fix too.
+But instead we simply patch the M365 firmware to use 76800 baud which works just fine with the internal 8 MHz resonator and no calibration trouble.
+Patch your firmware at [m365beta.botox.bz](https://m365beta.botox.bz/) and use the "Change ESC<->BMS baud rate to 76800" option.
+Thanks to Oleg for the idea and help.

 ## Hardware